Bose enhancement of excitation-energy transfer with molecular-exciton-polariton condensates

 In this study, we investigate the excitation-energy transfer (EET) in a molecular system with an exciton donor coupled to a group of exciton acceptors that are further strongly coupled to a single mode of an optical cavity to form molecular-exciton polaritons.
 Through both an analytical investigation and a numerical simulation of the dynamics of the system, we demonstrate that the EET is enhanced by the presence of a molecular-exciton-polariton BEC.
 We first consider the weak-donor-acceptor-coupling limit, where Fermi's golden rule can be applied to obtain the analytic expression for the EET rate, before using the hierarchical equation of motion (HEOM)~\cite{Tanimura06} to numerically investigate the exciton transfer dynamics under a more general condition that goes beyond the perturbative and Markovian limits.
 The maximum rate of EET is observed if the group of acceptors is prepared in the molecular-exciton-polariton BEC state, in comparison with the case of the acceptors being initially either in their electronic ground states or in a normal excited state with an equal average number of molecular excitations.
 The Bose enhancement is also justified by the growth of the EET rate with an increasing number of exciton polaritons in the BEC.
-Unlike the enhancement of reaction rate in superreaction~\cite{Phuc21} and similar phenomena~\cite{Strek77, Scholes02, Lloyd10, Kassal13, Duque15}, which is based on the constructive interference of different pathways, the underlying mechanism of the Bose-enhanced EET in the presence of a molecular-exciton-polariton BEC is similar to that of the stimulated emission of light in which photons are bosonic particles.
 By investigating the dependence of EET dynamics on the light--matter coupling strength, it was observed that despite the EET rate being almost independent of the collective Rabi frequency within a short time, a lower EET rate was observed after a long time for a weaker light--matter interaction.
 This decrease in the EET rate can be attributed to the effect of decoherence that can be mitigated by a sufficiently strong molecule--cavity coupling through the polaron decoupling effect~\cite{Phuc21}.
 Finally, the effect of the dark-state manifold on the EET is discussed.
-By utilizing the symmetry property of these dark states, it can be shown that the EET to the acceptor's dark-state manifold can be suppressed to facilitate the Bose-enhanced EET to the polariton condensate.
+By utilizing the permutation-symmetry property of these dark states, it can be shown that the EET to the acceptor's dark-state manifold can be suppressed to facilitate the Bose-enhanced EET to the polariton condensate.

 \textit{System}--As illustrated in Fig.~\ref{fig: system}, we employed a model molecular system consisting of an exciton donor coupled to a group of $N$ exciton acceptors by the dipole--dipole interaction.
 The acceptors were further coupled to a single mode of an optical cavity.
 The electronic excitation of each molecule is assumed to be accompanied by a change in the configuration of an independent molecular environment, whose normal modes are modeled by a collection of harmonic oscillators.
 The total Hamiltonian of the molecular system and the environment is given in the second quantization by $\hat{H}_\text{m}=\hat{H}_\text{D}+\hat{H}_\text{A}+\hat{H}_\text{DA}+\hat{H}_\text{e}$ with the donor Hamiltonian